FredHutch/tfcb_2022/lectures/lecture04/05-history/README.md

 You can cycle through earlier commands by hitting `Ctrl-r` again.
 If you want to cancel your reverse search, use `Ctrl-g`.

-Try looking back through your history to find all the commands that used `tree`.
+Try looking back through your history to find all the commands that used `ls`.

 ## Command line editing